 Next Steps If You’re Moving to the Golden State

 - A financial advisor can help you navigate big life changes like a move, or offer assistance with identifying and meeting your financial goals in general.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
-Check out some of the top financial advisor firms in Los Angeles, Sacramento, San Diego and San Jose.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you make the move to California, it might be worth moving your savings to a local, in-state bank.
 Some options include Poppy Bank, Pacific Premier Bank, Beneficial State Bank, Preferred Bank and Bank of Hope.